Bimaristan: Legacy and aftermath

 While people used to learn medicine by traveling, working in their homes, in madrasas, or in hospitals, people learned that bimaristans were one of the most helpful institutions for people to learn in.
 They had all the resources and teachers available at all times, which made it a very convenient place to learn and teach in.
 Bimaristans paved the way for many medical institutions.

 Much of the legacy surrounding the Islamic influence on modern hospitals and science can be found in the discoveries, techniques, and practices introduced by scholars and physicians working in these hospitals between the tenth and nineteenth century.
 This time period was extremely important to the advancement of modern medicinal practices, and is known as one of the greatest periods of development.
 Many of these discoveries laid the foundation for medical development in Europe, and are still common practice in modern medicine.
 Among these discoveries in astronomy, chemistry, and metallurgy, scholars developed techniques for medicine such as the distillation and use of alcohol as an antiseptic, which is still being used in hospitals today.
 Not only did these discoveries lead to lasting improvements in medicine in the Muslim world, but through the influence of early Islamic and Arabian hospitals, medical institutions around the world were introduced to various new concepts and structures, increasing the efficiency and cleanliness which can still be found in modern-day institutions.

 Some of these influential concepts include the implementation of separate wards based on disease and gender, pharmacies, housing of medical records, and the education associated with practicing medicine.
 Prior to the Islamic era, most European medical care was offered by priests in sanatoriums and annexes to temples.
 Islamic hospitals revolutionized this by being operated secularly and through a government entity, rather than being solely operated by the church.
-This introduction of government operated hospitals lead to not having any discrimination against people for any reason allowing the hospital to solely focus on their main goal of serving all people and working together to help everyone out.
+This introduction of government-operated hospitals led to not having any discrimination against people for any reason, allowing the hospital to solely focus on their main goal of serving all people and working together to help everyone out.